Host Merchant Services Review

 - Good customer support

 The point is, I’m going to have to ask you to please tolerate any nautical/musical references in this review.
-I made the mistake of letting the soundtrack play in the background as I researched HMS and now I simply can’t help myself.
+I made the mistake of playing the soundtrack in the background as I researched HMS, and now I simply can’t help myself.

-In 2009, Honick launched Host Merchant Services, aiming to leverage his strong technical background, focus on customized solutions, and a “service first” value proposition to effect positive change in the payment processing industry.
-Not surprisingly, many of HMS’s merchants are other web hosting companies and cloud service providers, and HMS also incentivizes these clients to recommend Host in turn.
+Honick launched Host Merchant Services in 2009.
+The aim was to leverage his strong technical background, focus on customized solutions, and a “service first” value proposition to effect positive change in the payment processing industry.
+Not surprisingly, many of HMS’s merchants are other web hosting companies and cloud service providers.
+HMS also incentivizes these clients to in turn recommend Host.

 To check out their rates and fees, as well as explore other important aspects of HMS, I invite you to come aboard the ship for the rest of this review.
 Shall we shove off and head to sea?

 Host Merchant Services offers a full range of products and services for just about any type of business.
 Here’s a brief overview of its primary services:

 - Merchant Accounts: HMS offers traditional merchant accounts with interchange-plus pricing for both ecommerce and in-person businesses.
 HMS also sets up specialized accounts with customized pricing for large and small ticket businesses, nonprofits (HMS Gives), and high-risk industries.
 Offshore accounts are also possible through its international acquiring partners.
 Information on each of these scenarios can be found under the “Programs” tab on the website, but I’d recommend talking to HMS directly if you think your business qualifies.